sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/01 - Vacation Time.md

 Waving off the last few penguins with a "until next season, darlings!", Grooves locked the doors into his studio, a small messenger bag of supplies from his office at his side.
 The foyer was quiet, even though it was midday.

-*The owls must be on their lunch break*, he considered.
+*The owls must be on their lunch break*, he thought to himself.

-"Yer goin' after her, ain't ya?"

-*...Bar one.*

-He paused, and glanced at the Conductor, who was leaning against his trophy cabinet.
-"What's it to you, Connie?"

-"'s nothin' to me, lad.
-Just, yer know, weren't that the whole reason we went up to the lass?"

-Grooves was silent for a moment.
-"Perhaps I have my own questions to answer."
+He paused briefly, at the door out to the parking lot, to glance around the lobby.
+The posters, standees, his trophy cabinet.

+*...Til next year.*